ocxtal/libgaba/README.md

 # libgaba

-GABA provides affine-gap penalty adaptive semi-global banded alignment on nucleotide ~~string graphs~~ (current implementation only supports trees).
-It uses fixed-width adaptive banded semi-global (a variant of Smith-Waterman and Gotoh) algorithm combined with difference DP (an acceleration technique similar to the Myers' bit-parallel editdist algorithm) and X-drop termination.
+GABA provides linear-gap and affine-gap penalty adaptive semi-global banded alignment on nucleotide ~~string graphs~~ (current implementation only supports trees).
+It uses fixed-width adaptive banded semi-global (a variant of Smith-Waterman and Gotoh) algorithm combined with difference DP (an acceleration technique similar to the Myers' bit-parallel edit distance algorithm) and X-drop termination.

 Older version of the library (libsea) is available at [https://bitbucket.org/suzukihajime/libsea/](https://bitbucket.org/suzukihajime/libsea/).